Thomas Hewitt Jones: Composer

-On 18 May 2020, during the COVID-19 lockdown, The Choir of Royal Holloway, University of London and soprano Laura Wright released a new single 'Can You Hear Me?', composed by Thomas with words by long-time collaborator Matt Harvey to raise awareness of mental health, encouraging those in need to seek support.
+On 26 July 2017, his Worcester Service (Magnificat and Nunc Dimittis) was broadcast live on BBC Radio 3 from Worcester Cathedral.
 His Christmas carol Lullay, my Liking was recorded by British choir ORA Singers in 2017.

+On 18 May 2020, during the COVID-19 lockdown, The Choir of Royal Holloway, University of London and soprano Laura Wright released a new single 'Can You Hear Me?', composed by Hewitt Jones with words by long-time collaborator Matt Harvey to raise awareness of mental health, encouraging those in need to seek support.
+His commercial track Funny Song went viral on the Tiktok platform in 2022.
+As of June 2025, it has 43 billion streams worldwide, has been used in 32 million YouTube Shorts, and is the second most played song on TikTok.
+The track is composed & performed (voice & piano) by Hewitt Jones, and published by Cavendish Music.